Civil Rights Compliance Activities (93.001)

 Applicant Eligibility

-Anyone who believes he or she has been discriminated against in the manner outlined above or seeks information concerning civil rights, and recipients of Federal financial assistance who desire technical assistance and information for the purpose of assuring their compliance with nondiscrimination laws.
-Regarding the HIPAA Privacy Rule, anyone who believes that the Privacy Rule has been violated in the manner outlined above, or who seeks information about the Rule; consumers that need to know their rights under the Rule; and entities that need technical assistance and information for the purpose of assuring compliance with the Privacy Rule.
+Anyone who believes he or she has been discriminated against in the manner outlined, seeks information concerning civil rights, and recipients of Federal financial assistance who desire technical assistance and information for the purpose of assuring their compliance with nondiscrimination laws.
+Regarding the HIPAA Privacy and Security Rules, anyone who believes that the Privacy and/or Security Rules have been violated in the manner outlined or who seeks information about these Rules; consumers that need to know their rights under the Privacy Rule; and entities that need technical assistance and information for the purpose of assuring compliance with the Privacy and Security Rules.

 Beneficiary Eligibility